gagle/raspberrypi-motd/README.md

 $ sudo chmod +x motd.sh
 ```

 The following steps may vary depending on the OS.
-These are using Arch Linux.
+Arch Linux ARM is assumed.

 - Autoexecute the script when the user logs in.
 There are multiple locations from where you can start the `motd.sh` script, for example using the `/etc/profile`.
 Save the `motd.sh` script in the directory `/etc/profile.d` and it will be executed after the login.
 More about [autostarting scripts](https://wiki.archlinux.org/index.php/Bash#Configuration_file_sourcing_order_at_startup).

 - Remove the default MOTD.
-In Arch Linux ARM you need to remove the `/etc/motd` file.
+It is located in `/etc/motd`.

   ```bash
   $ sudo rm /etc/motd
   ```

 - Remove the "last login" information.
-In Arch Linux ARM you need to disable the `PrintLastLog` option from the `sshd` service.
+Disable the `PrintLastLog` option from the `sshd` service.
 Edit the `/etc/ssh/sshd_config` file and uncomment the line `#PrintLastLog yes`:

   ```bash
   $ sudo nano /etc/ssh/sshd_config